Library > Lead Generation

 The final goal is to convert these nurtured leads into customers, typically through the efforts of the sales team, who guide them further down the sales funnel to close deals.

-When to use Lead Generation
+When to use Lead Gen

 Dreamdata’s Customer Journeys feature can help you identify high-intent accounts.

-Shortcomings of Lead Generation
+Shortcomings of Lead Gen

-One common issue associated with lead generation is the balance between quality and quantity.
+One common issue associated with lead gen is the balance between quality and quantity.
 There's often a trade-off between the number of leads generated and their quality, as high volume doesn't always equate to high conversion rates.

 Also, the evolving expectations of B2B buyers, who increasingly seek personalized experiences, make it harder for businesses to stand out and capture attention.